PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_React_Native.md

 *Requires Audience Manager*

+> **Warning:** Audience Manager is deprecated and will be replaced by Customer Data Platform module.
+[Learn more](https://help.piwik.pro/support/audiences/audience-manager-sunset/).

 The Audience Manager stores visitors’ profiles which have data from a variety of sources.
 One of them can be a mobile application.
 It is possible to enrich the profiles with more attributes by passing any key-value pair e.g. gender: male, favourite food: Italian, etc. It is recommended to set additional user identifiers such as [email](#user-email-address) or [user ID](#user-id) which will allow the enrichment of existing profiles or merging of profiles rather than creating a new profile.
 For example, if the user visited the website, performed some actions, filled in a form with his email (his data was tracked and profile created in Audience Manager) and afterwards started using a mobile application, the existing profile will be enriched only if the email was set.
 Otherwise, a new profile will be created.

 For sending profile attributes use `trackProfileAttributes` method: